vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 women worship Ekānangā under a tree bearing fruit and ask a hawk or other bird to carry to Bhagavati the excellent morsel of food that they offer and on this day the wife takes her food first and serves it to her husband afterwards; KR

 413-414 ( from Brah ).
-Aiśvaryatstīyā-on 3rd tithi worship Brahmā, Viṣṇu or Siva and
+Aiśvaryatstīyā-on 3rd tithi worship Brahmā, Viṣṇu or Śiva and

 the three worlds with mantras addressed to them separately;